 Solutions for Ticks Around Your Home

 If you find a tick, remove it carefully with tweezers to reduce the risk of infection.
 If you don't have tweezers, there are a few methods you can use to remove a tick without tweezers.
-Don't crush the body of the tick as this may spread bacteria and disease.
-If you are having an adverse reaction to a bite, like fever or a rash, seek medical attention.
+Go slowly and be gentle, to not crush the body of the tick, as this may spread bacteria and disease.
+If you are having an adverse reaction to a bite, like getting a fever or a develop a rash, seek medical attention.

 If you find more than one tick in your home, it should be cause for concern.
 Call our team of expert pest control specialists at MosquitoNix and we'll ensure that your home is tick-free once again.
-This can include both indoor and outdoor treatments on your property.
+This can include both indoor and outdoor treatments on your property, long-term or short-term solutions or creating a specific plan for your situation.
 By reducing the number of ticks in your yard, you're less likely to have one hitch a ride into the house.
 Learn more by getting a quote online today.

 Resources: